NachoBrito/bdd-example/README.md

 ## catalog-service

 In [catalog-service](./catalog-service/) you will find the service implementation.
+It is a [Micronaut](https://micronaut.io/) application that implements the interface defined in OpenAPI.

 ### Generate code from OpenAPI: